Dairy Free Peach Cobbler

 - 2 eggs

-- 4 tablespoons cashew milk, unsweetened (or your favorite non-dairy milk)
+- 4 tablespoons unsweetened non-dairy milk

 - Turbinado sugar, for sprinkling